smarty/changelog/cloud/us-street-data.md

 ## 2024.09.A - 2024-09-04
 Changes:
 - Latest updates from all upstream packages and providers (deployed over 3 days, which may produce inconsistencies).
+- Fixed an issue where `Loma Vista` was not matching correctly.

 ## 2024.08.B - 2024-08-19
 Changes: